-Ask Chris Turner (not a doctor) for education to fix your own health
+Ask Chris Turner (not a doctor) for help navigating the medical research

 Make your own salt